mclaudt/ordersmatcher/Readme.md

 sbt run
 ```

 ## Features
-* self-orders prevention (covered by unit-test also).
+* self-orders are not allowed (covered by unit-test also).
 * Negative stock accounts are allowed for simplicity.
+* Debug is on by default, to play market evolution.
 * Implemented in Akka Actors to make parallelization of operations possible.
-* Features `become` and `stash` patterns from Akka Actors.
-* Debug level is on by default, to play with market evolution.